nus-cs2103-AY2425S1/ip/docs/README.md

 Examples:

-- `list` followed by `unmark 2` unmarks the 2nd task in the task list as long as it exists and is marked.
+- `unmark 2` unmarks the 2nd task in the task list as long as it exists and is marked.

 Example outcome: